MBPhys/napari-medical-image-formats/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/napari-medical-image-formats.svg?color=green)](https://python.org)

-A Plugin in order to read and write medical image formats such as DICOM, DICOM Series and NIfTI.
+A napari plugin in order to read and write medical image formats such as DICOM, DICOM Series and NIfTI.
 The meta information is supported by the package napari-itk-io.

 ----------------------------------